Contents area

 Swiss federal authoritiesSwiss federal authorities

-Special measuring devices
+Special measuring instruments

 This special monitoring network is supplemented by the SwissMetNet ground-level monitoring network of MeteoSwiss, which comprehensively records the meteorological parameters close to ground level.

-Dispersion calculations with the COSMO-1E forecasting model
+Dispersion calculations with the ICON-CH1-EPS forecasting model

-The high-resolution wind and precipitation fields of COSMO-1E enable the forecasting of the dispersion of contaminated air masses as well as the washing out and deposition of radioactive substances.
+The high-resolution wind and precipitation fields of ICON-CH1-EPS enable the forecasting of the dispersion of contaminated air masses as well as the washing out and deposition of radioactive substances.
 MeteoSwiss provides delay-free forecasts for wind and precipitation as well as other meteorological parameters to the Federal Nuclear Safety Inspectorate (ENSI) and dispersion calculations to the National Emergency Operations Centre (NAZ).
-In parallel to this and working on the basis of the relevant measurements and dispersion calculations, the MeteoSwiss meteorologists is responsible for providing both institutions with advice regarding the current weather situation and further meteorological developments in the event of a nuclear accident.
+In parallel to this and working on the basis of the relevant measurements and dispersion calculations, the MeteoSwiss meteorologists are responsible for providing both institutions with advice regarding the current weather situation and further meteorological developments in the event of a nuclear accident.

 NADAM: Automatic Dose Alarm and Monitoring Network

 In addition to the EMER-Met system, MeteoSwiss also operates the NADAM monitoring network on behalf of the National Emergency Operations Centre (NAZ).
-More than 60 SwissMetNet stations are equipped with special probes which measure the level of radioactive radiation (local dose rate).
+More than 60 automatic weather stations are equipped with special probes which measure the level of radioactive radiation (local dose rate).
 Together with the precipitation data, the local snow depths and other meteorological parameters, MeteoSwiss transmits the data to the NAZ every ten minutes.
 If a specific threshold is exceeded (1 micro-Sv/h), an automatic alarm is triggered at the NAZ.